Bonifasius Belawan Geh: Political career

 He became a representative in the newly formed Mahakam Ulu Regency's parliament in 2014 and became vice speaker of the parliament.
 In 2015, he became speaker of the parliament but resigned not long after to run as regent in the 2015 Indonesian local elections.
 He was elected as the first regent of Mahakam Ulu that was previously led by the acting regent.
 He was then re-elected in 2020.
 He is also the chief of Great Indonesia Movement Party regional branch in the regency.

 During his tenure, the regency built its first asphalt-sealed road in Ujoh Bilang which is the regency's administrative center in 2018.
 The road was planned to be constructed connecting the village of Long Bagun and also the town of Tering.
 As of 2021, the road's construction has been ongoing with another section connecting the villages of Mahamak Besar and Long Melaham.
 He plans to also upgrade the recently built road connecting the villages of Ujoh Bilang and Mahamak Besar, expanding it to a two-lane road, the first of its kind in the region.
 He stated that road constructions are needed in the regency to remove the region's remoteness and make transportation easier than previously, which consistent mostly of using boats on the river.
 He also stated that the road construction would make the price of goods in the region cheaper.
 His plan, however, was criticized by environmentalists due to fear of destruction of Heart of Borneo's jungles.

 His program included construction of office complex for regency's government in Ujoh Bilang due to previously the regency has no definitive office building.
 He also initiated telecommunication infrastructure in small villages in the regency, as well as stating that food sufficiency is also his top priority.
+He was succeeded by Angela Idang Belawan Geh, his daughter, who was elected on 2024 after an election repeat ordered by Constitutional Court due to irregularities, with accusations of him trying to build a political dynasty and using his incumbency to support his daughter's campaign.